Goldstino

 The goldstino is the Nambu–Goldstone fermion emerging in the spontaneous breaking of supersymmetry.
 It is the close fermionic analog of the Nambu–Goldstone bosons controlling the spontaneous breakdown of ordinary bosonic symmetries.

-As in the case of Goldstone bosons, it is massless, unless there is, in addition, a small explicit supersymmetry breakdown involved, on top of the basic spontaneous breakdown; in this case it develops a small mass, analogous to that of Pseudo-Goldstone bosons of chiral symmetry breaking.
+As in the case of Goldstone bosons, it is massless, unless there is, in addition, a small explicit supersymmetry breakdown involved, on top of the basic spontaneous breakdown; in this case it develops a small mass, analogous to that of the pseudo-Goldstone bosons in chiral symmetry breaking.

 In theories where supersymmetry is a global symmetry, the goldstino is an ordinary particle (possibly the lightest supersymmetric particle, responsible for dark matter).